 - For extra spice and a kick of flavor try things like: subbing diced canned jalapeno peppers for the green chilis and just a can of Rotel in the place of the diced tomatoes.

 A budget-friendly meal of brown rice with all the delicious flavors of those found in tacos.
-Tender rice with black beans and lean ground turkey that will cook up wonderfully in the Instant Pot.
+Tender rice with black beans and spices that will cook up wonderfully in the Instant Pot.

 Ingredients

-- 4 1/2 cups of water or chicken stock
+- 4 1/2 cups of water or veggie broth

 - 4 cups of dry brown rice